fastlane/fastlane/README.md

 - Store the configuration in git to easily deploy from **any** computer, including your Continuous Integration server (e.g. Jenkins)
 - Get a PDF preview of the fetched metadata before uploading the app metadata and screenshots to Apple: [Example Preview](https://github.com/krausefx/deliver/blob/master/assets/PDFExample.png?raw=1)
 - Automatically create new screenshots with [Snapshot](https://github.com/KrauseFx/snapshot)
+- Upload new builds to the new Apple TestFlight

 # Installation